GSA-TTS/gitlab-runner-cloudgov/README.md

 ### "Request error: Get https://API-URL/v2/info: dial tcp X.X.X.X:443: connect: connection refused"

-The GitLab Runner manager needs to contact the CloudFoundry API to schedule runner applications.
+The DevTools Runner manager needs to contact the CloudFoundry API to schedule runner applications.
 This error indicates your CloudFoundry space security group may be too restrictive or not set.
 See [prerequisites](#prerequisites).